 Evidence of these effects are endorsed by both national and international organisations, such as the Department of Energy & Climate Change [DECC] and the Intergovernmental Panel on Climate Change [IPCC].
 This has led to the compiling of various synthesis reports, which have in turn initiated the adoption of both policy and protocol at both national and international levels.

 As global demand for fossil fuels increases, so too does the price, resulting in a higher cost for the electricity consumer.
-Wind farms do not have to purchase fuel and therefore help to keep electricity costs down in high fuel price environments.
-Money invested in wind power generation today has the potential to significantly reduce future electricity prices.
+Wind farms do not have to purchase fuel and therefore help to keep electricity costs down in high fuel price environments in the long run.
+Money invested in wind power today therefore has the potential to have a significant effect in reducing future electricity prices.

-Currently, the UK energy sector requires major sustained investment in order to secure energy supply and enable the UK to meet ambitious national and international renewable energy targets.
-Wind power can be deployed faster than any other energy supply technology² and, as such, offers a cost effective and timely solution for such indigenous energy generation, not only in consideration of supply security, but in ensuring the targeted reductions in emission levels are met.
-In June 2011, the Committee on Climate Change published its 3rd Annual Report 'Meeting Carbon Budgets', which emphasises the necessity to accelerate the pace of investment in wind over the next two decades3, further accentuating the need for increased domestic supply.
+Currently, the UK energy sector requires major sustained investment in order to secure energy supply for the future and enable the UK to meet ambitious national and international renewable energy targets.
+Wind power can be deployed faster than most other energy supply technologies and, as such, offers a cost effective and timely solution for indigenous energy generation.

 As published by Renewable UK : www.bwea.com; calculated using the Digest of UK Energy Statistics [DUKES] figures: http://decc.gov.uk/en/content/cms/statistics/source/renewables/renewables.aspx [calculation assumes a 2.5MW turbine, producing 6.5million units of electricity per annum].